Alaska Airlines Premium Class: Is it worth the upgrade in 2023?

 Alaska Airlines is among the major airlines in the United States and operates flights to various destinations.
-It is the sixth largest airline in North America in terms of passengers flown, fleet capacity and the number of destinations covered.
+It is the sixth-largest airline in North America in terms of passengers flown, fleet capacity, and the number of destinations covered.
 The official headquarters of Alaska is located in SeaTac, Washington.

-The airline currently operates flights via five operating bases: Los Angeles, Anchorage, Portland, San Francisco and Seattle/Tacoma.
+The airline currently operates flights via five operating bases: Los Angeles, Anchorage, Portland, San Francisco, and Seattle/Tacoma.
 Also, San Diego and San Jose are the focus cities.

 As per the fleet is concerned, Alaska Airlines currently owns over 329 aircraft consisting of Airbus A320 family, Boeing 737-9 MAX, Boeing 737-900ER, Boeing 737-900.
 Boeing 737-800, Boeing 737-700, Bombardier Q400 and Embraer 175.

-There are four types of cabin services offered by Alaska and they are Saver Fare, Main Cabin, Premium Class and First Class.
-Today, we will discover Alaska Airlines Premium Class with its features, seating experience, baggage allowance, in-flight entertainment, food and much more.
+There are four types of cabin services offered by Alaska and they are Saver Fare, Main Cabin, Premium Class, and First Class.
+Today, we will discover Alaska Airlines Premium Class with its features, seating experience, baggage allowance, in-flight entertainment, food, and much more.

 About Alaska Airlines Premium Class

-Premium Class is the second-highest level of cabin service offered by Alaska Airlines after the First Class.
+Premium Class is the second-highest level of cabin service offered by Alaska Airlines after First Class.
 Premium Class is specially introduced as an enhanced version of Main Cabin featuring priority boarding and added legroom.

 With Premium Class, passengers can relax comfortably with extra legroom, board and deplane early, enjoy complimentary beverages and get early access to overhead storage.